bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 {% autocrossref %}

-Pubkey scripts are created by spenders who have little interest in the long-term security or usefulness of the particular satoshis they're currently spending.
-Receivers do care about the conditions imposed on the satoshis by the pubkey script and, if they want, they can ask spenders to use a particular pubkey script.
-Unfortunately, custom pubkey scripts are less convenient than short Bitcoin addresses and more difficult to secure than P2PKH pubkey hashes.
+Pubkey scripts are created by spenders who have little interest what that script does.
+Receivers do care about the script conditions and, if they want, they can ask spenders to use a particular pubkey script.
+Unfortunately, custom pubkey scripts are less convenient than short Bitcoin addresses and there was no standard way to communicate them between programs prior to widespread implementation of the BIP70 Payment Protocol discussed later.

 To solve these problems, pay-to-script-hash ([P2SH][]{:#term-p2sh}{:.term}) transactions were created in 2012 to let